Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Vanderbilt Stats and Trends

-- Thus far this year Vanderbilt has one win against the spread.
+- Vanderbilt has one win against the spread in three games this year.

-- The Commodores rack up nine more points per game (16.7) than the Bulldogs give up (7.7).
+- This year the Commodores put up nine more points per game (16.7) than the Bulldogs give up (7.7).

-- Vanderbilt is 1-1 against the spread and 1-1 overall when the team records more than 7.7 points.

-- Vanderbilt is 1-1 against the spread and 1-2 overall when the team totals over 221.3 yards.
+- When Vanderbilt amasses more than 221.3 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Commodores have five giveaways this season, while the Bulldogs have six takeaways .